 - For each student outcome and experience measure, indicators are constructed for the unique combinations of a student's mode and level of study, based on multiple years of data. - Those indicators are then broken down further, by student and course characteristics, to show a series of split indicators.
-For the same mode and level covered by the corresponding indicator, split indicators consider one or more of: - o A time series of individual years contributing to the overall indicator. - Subject studied. - Student characteristics, including personal characteristics which are protected under the Equality Act 2010, and other measures of students' backgrounds. - Specific course types. - Partnership arrangements through which different providers have responsibilities for registering, teaching, or awarding the qualifications. - Student outcome and experience measures are reported for different views of a provider's student populations, based on their responsibilities for teaching, registering, or awarding the qualifications of different students. - The views of a provider's student populations are used in different combinations by each of our regulatory functions: - The student outcomes data dashboard reports separately on the populations of students who are: - either taught or registered at the provider (or both) - taught at the provider - associated with the provider through partnership arrangements (subcontractual partnerships, or validation-only). - The TEF data dashboard is based on all students who are either taught or registered at the provider (or both). - The access and participation data dashboard is based on all students registered at the provider.
+For the same mode and level covered by the corresponding indicator, split indicators consider one or more of: - o A time series of individual years contributing to the overall indicator. - Subject studied. - Student characteristics, including personal characteristics which are protected under the Equality Act 2010, and other measures of students' backgrounds. - Specific course types. - Partnership arrangements through which different providers have responsibilities for registering, teaching, or awarding the qualifications. - For the access and participation data dashboards, indicators represent both an aggregate and the individual years of a time series of multiple years of data.
+This means that the reporting structure involves additional indicators and split indicators which accommodate intersections of year with each of the different student characteristics, as well as a limited selection of intersections between student characteristics, in order to support our regulatory objectives for access and participation. - Student outcome and experience measures are reported for different views of a provider's student populations, based on their responsibilities for teaching, registering, or awarding the qualifications of different students. - The views of a provider's student populations are used in different combinations by each of our regulatory functions:

+- The student outcomes data dashboard reports separately on the populations of students who are: - either taught or registered at the provider (or both) - taught at the provider - associated with the provider through partnership arrangements (subcontractual partnerships, or validation-only).17 - The TEF data dashboard is based on all students who are either taught or registered at the provider (or both). - The access and participation data dashboard is based on all students registered at the provider.